 The best way to learn the pronunciation of nasal sounds and the rest of the words is to watch videos with subtitles and try to reproduce them.

-75+ Portuguese Travel Phrases and Words to Pack for Your Next Trip
+Over 75 Essential Portuguese Travel Phrases and Words

 Here’s something you might find comforting: Sometimes, Portuguese-speakers use English words while other words simply sound very similar in both languages.
 These are called cognates and there are nearly 3,000 of them.
 So you’re not starting from zero here!